1989 Houston Astros season: April—May

 From May 7 to May 31, the Astros established a club record with a 10-game winning streak on the road.

-Taking a no-hit bid into the eighth inning on May 19, Mike Scott surrendered a single to Glenn Wilson.
-This was the only hit by the Pittsburgh Pirates as Scott led the Astros to a 3–0 win, also the third one-hit complete game of Scott's career.
+Taking a no-hit bid into the eighth inning on May 19, Mike Scott surrendered a leadoff single to Glenn Wilson.
+This remained the lone hit for the Pittsburgh Pirates as Scott led the Astros to a 3–0 win, also the third one-hit complete game of Scott's career.
+Bill Doran swatted a bases loaded triple in the bottom of sixth inning and drove in all 3 runs.
+Along with his no-hitter in 1986, this performance signaled the fourth successive campaign for Scott having pitched either a no-hit or a one-hit shutout, a club record for most games of those criteria.
+(Note: Number of games in a career player meets criteria, in shutouts, playing for HOU, in the regular season, requiring hits allowed ≤ 1, sorted by descending instances.)

 On May 27, Houston trailed heading into the bottom of the ninth, until infielder Glenn Davis connected for a two-out, two-run game-tying home run to take the game in extra innings.
 In the 12th, the Astros won on a walk-off when Rafael Ramírez singled home Davis.